 - Ensure that the Default Schema is set to dbo or another appropriate setting; a default schema of sys will cause connection problems. - The stored procedures executed by the system also need to allow execute permission to the MyID COM user.
 This includes all 'User' type stored procedures in the MyID database.
-You can assign permissions to stored procedures individually, or grant db\owner access to the MyID COM user in Security > Logins. - Authentication
+You can assign permissions to stored procedures individually, or grant db owner access to the MyID COM user in Security > Logins. - Authentication

 You specify whether to use SQL Server authentication or Windows authentication when installing MyID.
-SQL Server authentication is used only for SQL Azure environments.